 The Berlin Social Court (Sozialgericht Berlin) is the largest Social Court in the Federal Republic of Germany.
 It is responsible for the entire city of Berlin.
-Currently, about 350 people are employed at the Court, more than 120 of which are judges.
-In 2020 alone, almost 22.000 new claims were registered.
+Currently, about 350 people are employed at the Court, around 130 of which are judges.
+In 2022 alone, almost 18.200 new claims were registered.

 The Court is situated right in the heart of Berlin, in the district of Mitte (locality of Moabit), diagonally opposite the Central Station (Hauptbahnhof) and within sight of the Reichstag Building.
 Until the fall of the wall in 1989, the Invalidenstraße border crossing point was just a stone’s throw away from the court building.

 The President of the Berlin Social Court is Hans-Christian Helbig (appointed in 2019).
 He is in charge of the management and administration of the Court.